-A business or fleet in the UK switching to electric vans or cars can save an estimated 20-30% in upkeep and repair costs alone compared with petrol or diesel vehicles.
+A business or fleet in the UK switching to electric vans or cars can save an estimated 20 to 30 percent in upkeep and repair costs alone compared with petrol or diesel vehicles.
 Contributing to the fact that over two thirds of current EV registrations are for businesses or fleets.

-EV charging is a vital part of EV ownership and we will be looking at this issue in further detail soon.
-However to start with here are a couple of the key considerations:
+EV charging is a vital part of EV ownership, and we will be looking at this issue in further detail soon.
+To start with, here are a couple of the key considerations:

-Types of charging: There are three main types of charging – rapid, fast and slow.
-The fastest units can charge in as little as 30-80 minutes, while slower units require several hours.
+There are three main types of charging – rapid, fast and slow.
+The fastest units can charge in as little as 30 to 80 minutes, while slower units require several hours.

-Charging at work: An increasing number of companies are installing workplace EV charging units for use by employees and visitors, as a vehicle will typically be stationary for most of the day, it can be conveniently charged.
-Companies can also benefit from grants and allowances available for installation, with many opting for zero or low cost for their employees to incentive EV usage within the company.
+An increasing number of companies are installing workplace EV charging units for use by employees and visitors, as a vehicle will typically be stationary for most of the day, it can be conveniently charged.
+Companies can also benefit from grants and allowances that are available for installation.
+Many opt for zero or low-cost options for their employees to incentivise them to use EVs within the company.

-Charging on the road: Although many EV charge points are free to use, most fast and rapid chargers require payment.
+Although many EV charge points are free to use, most fast and rapid chargers require payment.
 Charging tariffs tend to comprise a flat connection fee, a cost per charging time (pence per hour) and/or a cost per energy consumed (pence per kWh).
-Payment methods can vary across networks with some requiring a RFID card and others a smartphone app.
+Payment methods can vary across networks, with some requiring an RFID card and others a smartphone app.
 Most will also require an account to be set up before use.

-Low emission vehicles are eligible for a plug-in grant giving you a discount on the price of brand-new low emission vehicle and is included in the cost the dealer will ask for a point of purchase.
+Low emission vehicles are eligible for a plug-in grant, giving you a discount on the price of a brand-new low emission vehicle.
+This is included in the cost that the dealer will ask for at point of purchase.

 The amount of the grant depends on which category the vehicle is in.
-Not all low-emission vehicles will receive a grant with only vehicles that have been approved by the government eligible.
+Not all low-emission vehicles will receive a grant; only vehicles that have been approved by the government are eligible.

-The most you can get is 35% of a car's purchase price - up to a maximum of £3,000, but this only applies to cars that meet certain criteria, including the requirement for a range of at least 70 miles on a single charge.
+The most you can get is 35 percent of a car's purchase price, up to a maximum of £3,000.
+This only applies to cars that meet certain criteria, including the requirement for a range of at least 70 miles on a single charge.

 You can find out more and a full list of vehicles here: https://www.gov.uk/plug-in-car-van-grants